Large Hei Tiki pendant

 Ex collection Wayne Heathcote

 Published: John Giltsoff 2009

-The figure is shown head-on, its head leaning to the left, and sticking its tongue out – the symbol of the power of the warrior in Maori art.
-The facial features (bridge of the nose, mouth, eyes) are delicate, carved deeply into the stone.
+The figure is shown head-on, his head leaning to the left.
+He is sticking his tongue out, a symbol of power for Maori warriors.
+The facial features (nose, mouth, eyes) are finely and deeply carved.

 Hei Tiki pendants were worn around the neck on a narrow cord of woven fibers.
-These ornaments were prestigious, and were passed on from generation to generation.
-Hei Tiki were said to confer the protection of the ancestors of the clan to the wearer, with the clan’s affiliation going back to Tiki, the primordial man.
+These prestige ornaments were passed on from generation to generation.